bridgesense/lampready/README.md

 ```

 **PHP_VERSION**
 This option is intended to provide easier debugging during PHP upgrades.
-PHP versions 5.6, 7.0, 7.1 and 7.2 are installed and ready to use.
-Each version includes the most common modules.
+PHP versions 7.2, 7.3 and 7.4 are ready to use.
+Each version has access to the most common modules.

 **XDEBUG_PORT**